A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Case Study: Peterson's Mutual Exclusion Algorithm

-\section{Case Study: Peterson's Mutual Exclusion Algorithm}
+\chapter{Case Study: Peterson's Mutual Exclusion Algorithm}

-This section embarks on the first part of the case study consisting of three parts, all of them about properties of $\op{thread}_0$ and $\op{thread}_1$, shown in Figure~\ref{fig:pm}, which shall represent the threads in the well-known~\cite{PETERSON1981115} mutual exclusion algorithm.
+This chapter embarks on the first part of the case study consisting of three parts concerned with structured derivations of the relevant properties of $\op{thread}_0$ and $\op{thread}_1$ that are shown in Figure~\ref{fig:pm} and shall model the threads in the algorithm by Peterson~\cite{PETERSON1981115}.

-The definitions are parameterised by variables $\mv{cs}_0$ and $\mv{cs}_1$ that can be regarded as the placeholders for whatever needs to be accomplished within the critical sections since they can be instantiated by any term of type $\mathcal{L}_\tau$ for any particular type of states $\tau$.
-Thus,
+The definitions are respectively parameterised by the logical variables $\mv{cs}_0$ and $\mv{cs}_1$ being thus the placeholders for whatever needs to be accomplished within the critical sections since they can be instantiated by any term of type $\mathcal{L}_\tau$ for any particular type of states $\tau$.
+The parallel composition of the threads

-models the entire protocol, featuring abstraction over the contents of critical sections.
-Note that $\op{mutex}$ is not tailored to be transformed to some low-level representations, in particular due to the compound conditions $\sv{flag}_1 \wedge\stsp \sv{turn}$ and $\sv{flag}_0 \wedge \neg\sv{turn}$.
-Nonetheless, in this form it suits more the actual purpose of the case study: to elicit the logical principles behind the algorithm by applying the developed techniques without delving into lots of technical details.
-More specifically, the central goal of this section is to establish that $\op{mutex}$ enables certain privileged conditions to $\mv{cs}_0$ and $\mv{cs}_1$ regarding interference although program steps of the two threads can be arbitrarily interleaved.
+consequently models the actual protocol parameterised by the contents of the critical sections.
+Note that this modelling is not tailored to transformations to some low-level representations in particular due to the compound conditions $\sv{flag}_1 \wedge \sv{turn}$ and $\sv{flag}_0 \wedge \neg\sv{turn}$ as none of them could normally be evaluated by means of one indivisible step, \ie without interleaving.
+Nonetheless, this form fits better to the the main goal of the case study: to illustrate the applicability of the proposed methods without delving into lots of technical, yet eventually important details deferred to Section~\ref{Sb:arg}.